Spartacus (film): Critical response

 Not all reviews were positive.
-Bosley Crowther of The New York Times called the film a "spotty, uneven drama" that "comes out a romantic mish-mash of a strange episode in history.
+Bosley Crowther of The New York Times called the film a "spotty, uneven drama" that "comes out a romantic mishmash of a strange episode in history.
 The performances are equally uneven.
-Mr. Douglas sets his blunt, horse-opera style against the toga-clad precision of Mr. Laughton and the Roman-nosed gentility of Mr. Olivier."
+Mr Douglas sets his blunt, horse-opera style against the toga-clad precision of Mr Laughton and the Roman-nosed gentility of Sir Laurence Olivier."
 The Monthly Film Bulletin found it "disappointing" that "in spite of enormous expenditure, technical resource and an unusually talented team, so much of Spartacus falls into the old ruts of cliché and sentiment."
 The review noted that Douglas "probably has fewer lines than any other hero in screen history.
 Unhappily he does not make up for his verbal deficiencies by mobility of countenance, maintaining the same wooden grimace through more than three hours of trial and suffering."
 When released, the movie was attacked by both the American Legion and the Hollywood columnist Hedda Hopper because of its connection with Trumbo.
 Hopper stated, "The story was sold to Universal from a book written by a commie and the screen script was written by a commie, so don't go to see it."

 Roger Ebert, reviewing the 1991 restored version, gave the film three stars out of four and wrote, "Two things stand up best over the years: the power of the battle spectacles, and the strength of certain performances – especially Olivier's fire, Douglas' strength, and Laughton's mild amusement at the foibles of humankind.
 The most entertaining performance in the movie, consistently funny, is by Ustinov, who upstages everybody when he is onscreen (he won an Oscar)."

-On Rotten Tomatoes the film has an approval rating of 93% based on 61 reviews, with an average rating of 8.2/10.
+On Rotten Tomatoes the film has an approval rating of 94% based on 63 reviews, with an average rating of 8.2/10.
 The critical consensus states: "Featuring terrific performances and epic action, Kubrick's restored swords-and-sandals epic is a true classic."
-On Metacritic it has a weighted average score of 87% based on 17 critics, indicating "universal acclaim".
+On Metacritic it has a weighted average score of 87 based on 17 critics, indicating "universal acclaim".

 Awards and nominations

+Legacy

 In June 2008, American Film Institute revealed its "10 Top 10"—the best 10 films in 10 "classic" American film genres—after polling over 1,500 people from the creative community.
 Spartacus was acknowledged as the fifth-best film in the epic genre.
-AFI also included the film in AFI's 100 Years...100 Thrills (#62), AFI's 100 Years...100 Heroes and Villains (Spartacus #22 Hero), AFI's 100 Years...100 Movies (10th Anniversary Edition) (#81), and AFI's 100 Years...100 Cheers (#44).
+The AFI also named Spartacus the 81st greatest film in American cinema in 2007.